coletonodonnell/crlox/README.md

-# clox - Coleton's Lox Implementation
+# crlox - Coleton's Lox Implementation in Rust
-An ongoing implementation of the Lox programming language from Robert Nystrom's wonderful book [Crafting Interpreters](https://craftinginterpreters.com/)
+An ongoing implementation of the Lox programming language in Rust from Robert Nystrom's wonderful book [Crafting Interpreters.](https://craftinginterpreters.com/)